Congressman McDermott Calls on Sec. Sebelius to Fix the Medicare Appeal Purgatory

 It is hard enough for providers to go through a Medicare audit.
 Much less appeal and then…………………………………………….wait in Purgatory.

-Posted on March 26, 2014, in Administrative Law Judge, Administrative Remedies, Appeal Rights, Audits, CMS, Due process, Expedited Appeal, Health Care Providers and Services, HHS, Judicial Review, Medicaid, Medicaid Appeals, Medicare, Medicare Appeal Process, Medicare Audits, Medicare RAC, OAH, Office of Administrative Hearings, Office of Medicare Hearings and Appeals, Provider Medicaid Contracts, RAC, RAC Audits, Regulatory Audits and tagged Administrative Law Judge, Administrative Remedies, Audit, Backlog at OMHA, Centers for Medicare and Medicaid Services, Congressman McDermott, Health care, Health care provider, Judicial Review, Medicaid, Medicaid Audit Appeal Process, Medicaid Audits, Medicare, Medicare Appeal Process, Medicare Audits, North CarolinaOffice of Administrative Hearings, Office of Medicare Appeals and Hearings, Office of Medicare Hearings and Appeals, OMHA, RAC Audits, Secretary Sebelius.
+Posted on March 26, 2014, in Administrative Law Judge, Administrative Remedies, Appeal Rights, CMS, Due process, Expedited Appeal, Health Care Providers and Services, HHS, Judicial Review, Medicaid, Medicaid Appeals, Medicare, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Audits, Medicare RAC, OAH, Office of Administrative Hearings, Office of Medicare Hearings and Appeals, Provider Medicaid Contracts, RAC, RAC Audits, Regulatory Audits and tagged Administrative Law Judge, Administrative Remedies, Audit, Backlog at OMHA, Centers for Medicare and Medicaid Services, Congressman McDermott, Health care, Health care provider, Judicial Review, Medicaid, Medicaid Audit Appeal Process, Medicaid Audits, Medicare, Medicare Appeal Process, Medicare Audits, North CarolinaOffice of Administrative Hearings, Office of Medicare Appeals and Hearings, Office of Medicare Hearings and Appeals, OMHA, RAC Audits, Secretary Sebelius.
 Bookmark the permalink.
 1 Comment.